 Learn About Us

-At sleepaway camps in New York’s Mid-Hudson Valley, visiting volunteer host families along the East Coast and in NYC-based programs, children have new experiences, learn new skills and gain new perspectives.
+At six sleepaway camps in New York’s Mid-Hudson Valley, children have new experiences, learn new skills and gain new perspectives.
 Fresh Air children also participate in year-round leadership, career exploration and educational programs.

 We believe that investing in a child’s journey through life provides an opportunity for young people to learn, grow and thrive in our city and beyond.
 The magic of a Fresh Air summer, full of new experiences and new friends, is simple yet transformative.